 Arsenic occurs naturally in soil and minerals, and may enter the air, water, and soil.
 It is also used: To preserve or pressure-treat wood—this use is being phased out except for specific applications such as railroad ties and utility poles, but old stocks may still be around and pose a riskAs an ingredient in pesticidesTo produce glassIn copper and other metal manufacturingIn the electronics industryIn medicine

-Arsenic toxicity may occur when a person is exposed to toxic amounts of arsenic due to: Breathing air containing arsenicEating food contaminated with arsenicDrinking water contaminated with arsenicLiving in areas with high natural levels of arsenicWorking in a job that involves arsenic
+Arsenic toxicity may occur when a person is exposed to toxic amounts of arsenic by: Breathing air containing arsenicEating food contaminated with arsenicDrinking water contaminated with arsenicLiving in areas with high natural levels of arsenicWorking in a job that involves arsenic

 Copyright © Nucleus Medical Media, Inc.